 Monitoring is a critical step to evaluate whether management actions are effective in responding to climate change and reducing the vulnerability of ecosystems to changes that are occurring.
 As with implementation, the ways in which monitoring is implemented, and how monitoring results are incorporated into management will depend upon land managers’ particular decisionmaking processes and plans.
 Results from monitoring can be integrated throughout this framework to refine individual steps.
 For example, monitoring results may be able to provide more detail on the vulnerability of ecosystem components to specific climate change impacts, and this information could be included in relevant assessments.

-To learn more about this six-step process, read the Framework Chapter of Forest Adaptation Resources: Climate Change Tools and Approaches for Land Managers.
+This six-step process is described in additional detail in chapter 1 of Forest Adaptation Resources: Climate Change Tools and Approaches for Land Managers.